We have identified five areas where we hope to help others expand and extend their work:

 We plan to invest in: a hub to connect across different sectors so the best ideas are brought to life; partnerships with other funders to develop new technologies and tools to help service providers; and hosting opportunities to connect funders to communities and those in poverty so there is an ongoing exchange of information about what is needed, what is working and what is not.

 Working-class jobs in the industrial economy used to pay a living wage.
 Working-class jobs in the modern-day economy do not, and in many cases, they don’t offer benefits, job security, full-time work, or career opportunities.

 Our grantmaking is focused on five issues: 1.) understanding what career pathways and interventions lead to upward mobility; 2.) defining what attributes make a job a “good” job from the perspective of both workers and employers; 3.) encouraging employers to make the long-term investment in recruiting, training, and retaining economically insecure workers; 4.) helping workers access benefits and services that make stability possible and ultimately lead to economic mobility and security; and 5.) investing in viable job-training models that reach non-college educated workers.

 Increasing Public Understanding

-We will fund comprehensive research to identify the most accurate and salient messages about poverty and mobility, as well as strategies to help leaders and people start using this more accurate, constructive narrative to effect change.
+We will fund comprehensive research to identify the most accurate and salient messages about poverty and mobility, as well as strategies to help leaders and people start using this more constructive narrative to effect change.